 Keeping your dog's nose moist prevents dryness and cracking.
 A lot of dog owners like to use pet-friendly lotions to moisturize the nose.
 The lotions may work temporarily, but without a wax base, they do not keep the nose moist for longer periods.
 Wax such as beeswax or candelilla wax acts as a natural barrier that seals moisture in and irritants out.

 Using Pup Wax® is a sure way of keeping your dog’s nose moist for extended periods.
 Go for dog-approved products like Pup Wax® that contain only healthy ingredients to help your dog soothe, nourish, and heal their dry cracked nose.
 Avoid any ingredients that have questionable safety in dogs or that are what we call empty filler ingredients without any proven health benefit.
 The ingredients in any product applied to your precious pup should work together to enhance your pup’s well-being.
 Learn more.

 Pup Wax® contains ingredients including organic virgin coconut oil, a holistic approach that is also used to fight fleas and ticks in dogs.
 The organic beeswax and organic coconut oil also carry antiviral and antibacterial properties that can help fight diseases like demodex mange and sarcoptic mange.

-Pup Wax® is a great nose balm that includes ingredients such as soy wax and virgin coconut oil to soothe and further moisten your pup’s snout.
+Pup Wax® Vegan Pro is a great nose balm that includes 100% vegan, all-natural ingredients such as candelilla wax and virgin coconut oil to soothe and further moisten your pup’s snout.
 Coconut oil is a natural treatment for hotspots, itchiness, or inflammation that may afflict your dog’s snoot.